 The Results

 As mentioned, after three months of addressing these issues, my patient was able to shrink her 4.3 cm thyroid nodule by 73%.
-Additionally, her fatigue, brain fog, headaches, and digestive issues were resolved.
-Which shows how her thyroid nodules were responsible for many of her symptons.
+Her fatigue, brain fog, headaches, and digestive issues were also resolved, which shows how her thyroid nodules were responsible for many of her symptoms.

-After years of failed attempts to lose weight, she lost 23 pounds and her hormones, including adrenal and thyroid hormones, were balanced.
-Furthermore, her inflammatory markers, which should be less than 1.0, went from 57 down to less than 1.0 in four weeks.
+After years of failed attempts to lose weight, she lost 23 pounds, and her hormones, including adrenal and thyroid hormones, were balanced.
+Furthermore, her inflammatory markers, which should be less than 1.0, went from 57 to less than 1.0 in four weeks.
+This was all able to happen thanks to the alternative medicine approach we used for the thyroid nodules and not the surgery previously recommended.

 Finding the Root Cause

-So, the important thing when dealing with thyroid nodules is to address all five of these different areas to find out what the root causes are.
-The FreeDiet® is a great place to start as it works to remove the most common foods responsible for inflammation and therefore gut and thyroid issues.
+So, when dealing with thyroid nodules is important to address all five of these different areas to find out the root causes.
+The FreeDiet® is a great place to start as it works to remove the most common foods responsible for inflammation and, therefore, gut and thyroid issues.

 As far as supplements, I recommend what I call the Functional Five™.
 These include a multivitamin, fish oil, Vitamin D, magnesium, and probiotics.
-Beyond that, depending on testing and deficiencies, I recommend iodine, selenium, B12, zinc, and iron.
-Iodine plays a vital role in the thyroid function, and works with the gland to help make the thyroid hormone T3, as well as the thyroid hormone T4.
-Which all helps aid in prevention of thyroid disorders.
+Beyond that, I recommend iodine, selenium, B12, zinc, and iron depending on testing and deficiencies.
+Iodine plays a vital role in thyroid function and works with the gland to help make the thyroid hormone T3 and T4.
+Which all help aid in the prevention of thyroid disorders.

 Seeking More Information?

-For more information on shrinking thyroid nodules and goiter, feel free to check out my book, The FreeDiet® here.
+For more information on natural remedies for thyroid nodules and goiter, feel free to check out my book, The FreeDiet®, here.

-Another option is to download and follow The FreeDiet® Phase 1 food chart and get started on the foundational supplements.
-If you have specific questions regarding natural treatment of thyroid nodules, please reach out.
+Another option is downloading and following The FreeDiet® Phase 1 food chart and starting the foundational supplements.
+If you have specific questions regarding the natural treatment for thyroid nodule problems, please reach out.
 I look forward to working with you!